mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Action In Combat

-The Action economy of Twelvefold is more structured than the economy in Shadowrun.
+The Action economy of Sixfinity is more structured than the economy in Shadowrun.

 When the action picks up and the game moves into taking turns in initiative order, it’s good to know how much time is passing and what you can do in that time.